mrpurplenice/VAERS-data-analysis/README.md

 The number of people who contracted myocarditis symptoms in the same year as taking vaccines was 9.

-The number of birth defects expeirenced by unique VAERS ID was 28.
+The number of birth defects experienced by unique VAERS ID was 28.

 The number of males was 13727.